Mount Kulal

-Mount Kulal is an eroded-down extinct volcano located in northern Kenya, just east of Lake Turkana.
+Mount Kulal is an eroded extinct volcano located in northern Kenya, just east of Lake Turkana.
 The mountain has an elevation of 2285 m.
 The lakeside town of Loiyangalani is located 50 km west of Mount Kulal.

 Mount Kulal has been a biosphere reserve since 1978.

 Mount Kulal is the only place where Kulal white-eye (Zosterops kulalensis) has been found.